Quarterly Fund Commentary

-- We will continue to hold a larger percentage of bonds in longer maturities in an attempt to exploit the steep slope of the yield curve, and we will continue to place great emphasis on diversification, higher (overall) credit quality and yield curve positioning.
+- We will continue to hold a larger percentage of longer maturity bonds in an attempt to exploit the steep slope of the yield curve, and we will continue to place emphasis on diversification, higher (overall) credit quality and yield curve positioning.

-- As always, the Fund will actively seek to uncover relative value opportunities between states, sectors and different security structures, while simultaneously attempting to exploit opportunities presented by the shape and slope of the yield curve.
+- As always, the Fund will actively seek to uncover relative value opportunities between states, sectors and security structures while also attempting to exploit opportunities presented by the shape and slope of the yield curve.

 - We remain confident that defaults will continue to be much lower than any other fixed-income alternatives, besides U.S. Treasuries.